 Hellbenders position themselves in fast moving currents to ensure the flow of. oxygen-rich water across these folds.

 Second, their skin is rich with capillaries positioned close to the surface.
 Gas passes directly through the blood vessel walls by diffusion.

-Oxygen flows from higher concentrations in the water to lower concentrations in the blood, while carbon dioxide does the opposite, flowing from higher concentrations in the blood to lower concentrations in the water.
+Oxygen flows from higher concentrations in the water to lowe concentrations in the blood, while carbon dioxide does the opposite, flowing from higher concentrations in the blood to lower concentrations in the water.

 For both Eastern and Ozark hellbenders, population declines have hit younger animals particularly hard, and it’s not clear why.
 Scientists at the St. Louis Zoo are trying two approaches to boost wild populations’ numbers: captive breeding and a head-start program in which fertilized eggs are collected from the wild and safely reared in captivity past their most vulnerable stages.

 Successfully breeding hellbenders was a decade-long quest that included building massive streams within the St. Louis Zoo and tweaking the water’s ion concentrations to match those in the hellbenders’ home rivers.
 In 2011, the zoo’s efforts finally paid off with the first successful hellbender captive breeding.
-Since then, researchers have released more than 2,700 hellbenders—raised from both captive-bred and wild-caught eggs—into the wild.
-An additional 4,000 that they've reared live at the zoo.
+Since then, researchers have released over 2,700 hellbenders–raised from both captive-bred and wild-caught eggs– into the wild.
+An additional 4,000 that they reared live at the zoo.

 Collecting eggs in the wild isn’t easy either—but Jeff Briggler, a herpetologist employed by the Missouri Department of Conservation, has developed a system using artificial nest boxes.